yaelth/drive/README.md

 ## Note: Checksum verification:
 Due to popular demand, by default, checksum verification is turned off.
 It was deemed to be quite vigorous and unnecessary for most cases, in which size + modTime differences are sufficient to detect file changes.
 The discussion stemmed from issue [#117](https://github.com/odeke-em/drive/issues/117).

+However, modTime differences on their own do not warrant a resync of the contents of file.
+Modification time changes are operations of their own and can be made:
++ locally by, touching a file (chtimes).
++ remotely by just changing the modTime meta data.

 To turn checksum verification back on:

 ```shell
 $ drive pull -ignore-checksum=false
 ```

 drive also supports piping pulled content to stdout which can be accomplished by: